Alumni Accolades

 Matthew Pearce

-Phillip Bullock has returned to his alma mater this fall to join the cast of The Marriage of Figaro.
+Phillip Bullock returned to his alma mater fall of 2024 to join the cast of The Marriage of Figaro.
 Phillip has been singing all over the world since his graduation from UK.
 He has sung traditional operatic roles, and been part of several world premiere casts.
-It is a joy to have him with us in Lexington, singing alongside our students.
+It was a joy to have him with us in Lexington, singing alongside our students.

 Phillip Bullock